common-workflow-language/cwl-v1.2/concepts.md

 The above syntax in the CWL specifications means there are two or more ways to write the given value.

-Option one is a array and is the most verbose option.
+Option one is an array and is the most verbose option.

 Option one generic example:
 ```